Completing your Hampshire County Council job application form

 If you are not currently working with children but have done so in the past it is important that you obtain a reference from the employer you were most recently employed by for working with children.
 Please provide contact details for this employer.

 Employment references are not accepted from relatives or friends.

-If you’re unable to complete the application form, you can provide your details in any alternative format.
-Please ensure that you respond to each of the areas covered on the application form.
-If you need help or equipment to apply or be interviewed for a post, please contact the Recruiting Manager or email email@example.com.
-We will make every effort to meet your particular requests.
+If you’re unable to complete the application form, we can accept your application in an alternative format.
+Please ensure that you include a response to each of the areas covered on the standard application form.
+If you need help or equipment to apply or be interviewed, please contact the Recruiting Manager or email email@example.com We will make every effort to meet your particular requirements.

 - Equalities monitoring